dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 can also be scripted, etc. For getting a feel for what event subscriptions are capable of, we will be making a new layout in `BSPWM` called `tall`.

-`tall` is the most default `master-stack` layout where on one side, there is one large window, called the **master** window and on another side there are a stack of windows called the slave windows.
+`tall` is the default `master-stack`` layout where on one side, there is one large window, called the **master** window and on another side, there are a stack of windows called the slave windows.
 Hence, consider the following code.

 {{< highlight bash "anchorlinenos=true,hl_inline=false,linenos=inline" >}}